 (Added 5/13, Ord.
 2013-11; Amended 11/13, Ord.
 2013-22, Policy FLU4.8.2.1-r; Amended 11/16, Ord.
-2016-26)
+2016-26; Added 04/20, Ord.
+2020-08)

-FLU4.7.8 Town Center open spaces and recreation areas should serve the dual function of providing both passive and active recreation opportunities and reinforcing the urban form of each district and the Town Center as a whole.
+- FLU4.7.8 Town Center open spaces and recreation areas should serve the dual function of providing both passive and active recreation opportunities and reinforcing the urban form of each district and the Town Center as a whole.
 Non-APF civic, recreational and passive use open space will be provided at a rate of 7% per useable acreage.
 Useable acreage shall be defined as the remaining land area of a property after the areas included in natural water bodies, conservation (wetland areas), APF lands and greenbelts have been deducted from the total area within a property or parcel boundary (Added 3/99, Ord.
 99-04; Policy 6.8.2; Amended 6/12, Ord.
 2012-14; Amended 5/13, Ord.
 2013-11; Amended 11/13, Ord.
-2013-22, Portion of Policy FLU4.8.2.F-r).

-FLU4.7.9 Development Program.
-Each Neighborhood Parcel listed in Table 1.1 below and shown on the Town Center Recommended Land Use Plan shall be allowed development, when approved pursuant to an adopted Town Center Development Code, and applicable agency permits and approvals that achieves the development program.
+2013-22, Portion of Policy FLU4.8.2.F-r). - FLU4.7.9 Development Program.
+Each Neighborhood Parcel listed in Table 1.1 below and shown on the Horizon West Special Planning Area Land Us Map shall be allowed to develop when approved pursuant to the Town Center Development Code, applicable PD/UNP, or PD/RP.

-Development programs approved as part of the initial Planned Development/ Unified Neighborhood Plan may be permitted to vary from those identified in Table 1.1, consistent with provisions of the Town Center Planned Development Code.
-Proposed variations in development programs may reflect bonus assignments associated with transfers of development rights, or land use District/Corporate Neighborhood-based entitlement transfers or land use conversions.
+Development programs approved as part of the initial PD.UNP or PD/RP may be permitted to vary from those identified in Table 1.1, consistent with provisions of the Town Center Planned Development Code.
+Proposed variations in development programs may reflect bonus assignments associated with transfers of development rights, land use entitlement transfers, land use conversions, or bonus assignments.

 Table 1.1 identifies residential, non-residential and hotel development entitlements assigned to individual Neighborhood Parcels.
-In addition, the table provides for a bonus residential entitlement of 1,540 dwelling units intended as an incentive for the submittal of Unified Neighborhood Plans (UNPs), and a hotel unit entitlement available to Corporate Campus Mixed Use (CCMU) and Retail/Wholesale (RW) land use Districts.
+In addition, the table provides for a bonus residential entitlement of 1,540 dwelling units intended as an incentive for the submittal of a PD/UNP or a PD/RP.
+In addition, Table 1.1 allocates hotel unit entitlements to Corporate Campus Mixed Use (CCMU), Retail/Wholesale (RW), and Traditional Town Center Districts.
 The assignment of the bonus residential and hotel entitlements shall be accomplished in the following manner.

-- A. The submittal of a complete Planned Development Unified Neighborhood Plan consistent with the requirements of the Town Center Planned Development Code shall entitle the applicant to request an assignment of dwelling units from the bonus residential entitlement provided in Table 1.1.
+- A. The submittal of a complete PD/UNP or PD/RP, consistent with any applicable requirements, shall entitle the applicant to request an assignment of dwelling units from the bonus residential entitlement provided in Table 1.1.
 The assignment shall be limited to the pro rata share of the number of dwelling units available under the bonus category of entitlements.
-The share shall be determined by the ratio of the percentage of net developable land area included in the applicable PD/UNP, to the total net developable area included in the Town Center. - B. Assignment of a share of the hotel unit entitlement available to CCMU and RW land use Districts may be requested by Town Center property owners through the PD-UNP, PSP and/or DP approval process.
+The share shall be determined by the ratio of the percentage of net developable land area included in the applicable PD/UNP or PD/RP, to the total net developable area included in the Town Center. - B. Assignment of a share of the hotel unit entitlement available to CCMU, R/W, Traditional Town Center Districts or Transect Zones may be requested by Town Center property owners through the PD-UNP, PD/RP, PSP and/or DP approval process.
 The conditions of an assignment include: - 1.
-Limited to Neighborhood Parcels with a CCMU or RW land use District designation; - 2.
-Any single assignment is limited to no more than twenty-five (25) percent of the total number (700) available; and - 3.
-The assignment shall expire within two years if a building permit for the applicable hotel units has not been approved by Orange County.
+Limited to Neighborhood Parcels that contain CCMU, R/W, or Traditional Town Center Land Use District/Transect Zone designations; - 2.
+Any single assignment is limited to no more than twenty-five (25) percent of the total number (700) available;